CAPE ANN ANIMAL AID SHELTER MEDICINE DEPARTMENT

 OUR FUTURE

-We are still in need of more advanced medical equipment, supplies, and revenue for the maintenance of our expanding shelter medicine department.
-This also includes future building plans to install a permanent procedure room dedicated to the care and well-being of all our shelter animals.
+We are still in need of more advanced medical equipment, supplies, and revenue for the maintenance of our shelter medicine department.

 PLEASE DONATE TODAY